flivni/t-display-s3-minimal/README.md

 2. Look into the scattered delays in the initialization code.
 These come from the example.
 Are they needed?

-3. I have to do a full hardware reset (hold boot and hit reset) on the device every time before I upload.
-Would like to fix.
+3. ~~I have to do a full hardware reset (hold boot and hit reset) on the device every time before I upload.
+Would like to fix.~~

-4. I have to do a simple reset on the device (hit reset button) after successfully uploading code so that it will properly start running the code.
-I would like to fix this as well.
+4. ~~I have to do a simple reset on the device (hit reset button) after successfully uploading code so that it will properly start running the code.
+I would like to fix this as well.~~

+    > Both of the above appear to related to an issue with the current version of platformio's esptool.py and if I use the one I installed with pip it works.
+I added a custom upload_command in platform.ini to address.